verbb/vizy/docs/get-started/configuration.md

 `buttons` | An array of available buttons.
 Refer to below.
 `formatting` | An array of available formatting options.
 Refer to below.
 `toolbarFixed` | A boolean `true/false` to denote if the button toolbar should stick to the viewport when scrolling.
+`table` | An array of available table options.
+Refer to below.
+`commands` | An array of available commands for the Command Palette.
+These will be the same as `buttons`.

 ### Buttons